 Defining your target audience doesn’t only enable you to create appealing content and features.
 It helps identify the right platform on which to build an online community.
 Ideally, these are the channels your customers frequent, like your website or social media pages.

 A leading factor when considering which online platform to choose is the platform itself.
-These platforms fall into two categories: Free and owned.
+These platforms fall into two categories: Free and paid.

-Free community platforms include social media websites like Facebook, LinkedIn, and Reddit.
+Free community platforms include social media websites like Facebook and LinkedIn and discussion forums like Reddit.

 Below is an example of a Facebook learning community that helps nurse practitioners prepare for certification board exams.